House slave: Use in contemporary politics

 House negro has been used in the contemporary era as a pejorative term to compare a contemporary black person to such a slave.
 The term has been used to demean individuals, in critiques of attitudes within the African-American community, especially against politically right-leaning African-Americans, and as a borrowed term in contemporary social critique.

 In New Zealand in 2012, Hone Harawira, a Member of Parliament and leader of the socialist Mana Party, aroused controversy after referring to Maori MPs from the ruling New Zealand National Party as "little house niggers" during a heated debate on electricity privatisation, and Waitangi Tribunal claims.

-In June 2017, comedian Bill Maher used the term self-referentially during a live broadcast interview with Ben Sasse, saying, "Work in the fields?
+In June 2017, white American comedian Bill Maher used the term self-referentially during a live broadcast interview with Ben Sasse, saying, "Work in the fields?
 Senator, I'm a house nigger [...].
 It's a joke!"
 Maher apologized for the comment.

 In April 2018, Wisconsin State Senator Lena Taylor used the term during a dispute with a bank teller.
 When the teller refused to cash a check for insufficient funds, Taylor called the teller a "house nigger".
 Both Taylor and the teller are African Americans.